There are various ways of drying and preserving flowers or extending their life

 And then there are natural jewels – flowers.
 Our process is done entirely by hand and no chemicals or freeze drying machines are used.
 The slow natural process preserves form and colour ( although some changes should be expected) and the beauty of the original just how it looked when fresh.
 In fact the only things in addition to our natural drying medium we need to add to the process is Patience, Care and Silence.

-Meanwhile check our current ETSY SHOP by clicking the circle.
+Check our ETSY SHOP by clicking our Logo below

 Connect with us